janattig/Trouble-In-MC-Town/README.md

 Traitors which open chests far away from Innocents also have a chance of finding valuable Traitor curency.
 These currency items can be exchanged for special items like
 1. **Special Minecraft items** - Items like weapons and armor made out of diamond, with powerful enchantments, bows with OP enchantments, Enchanted Golden Apples or Invisibility potions
 2. **Custom Arrows** - These arrows come with special effects unlike any ordinary Minecraft tipped arrow.
-The implementation of custom arrows is an adaption of Cloud Wolf's "Custom Arrows in Minecraft" Tutorial which can be found [here](https://www.youtube.com/watch?v=14mBKL53Fy0).
 Implemented effects range from Area Poison, over Lightning strikes and TNT to arrows which make players drop their inventory as well as teleport arrows.
 3. **Summoning Splash Potions** - These potions are ordinary splash potions without effects which summon monsters upon impact.
-The implementation of custom potions is a modification of Cloud Wolf's "How to Detect where Snowballs Land in Minecraft" tutorial which can be found [here](https://www.youtube.com/watch?v=yM7aQKAbFmY).
 4. **Legendary Items** - These unique items are based on minecraft items or pieces of equipment but come with very unique properties.
 5. **Ultimate Snowballs** - Snowballs that summon explosions or lightning on impact.
-The implementation follows closely Cloud Wolf's "How to Detect where Snowballs Land in Minecraft" tutorial which can be found [here](https://www.youtube.com/watch?v=yM7aQKAbFmY).

 ![](images/traitor_loot.png)